-PRESIDENTIAL ADDRESS: PRE-ECONOMIC SUMMIT ADDRESS MONDAY, JUNE 1, 1987

-Thank you and welcome to the White House.
+PRESIDENTIAL ADDRESS: PRE-ECONOMIC SUMMIT ADDRESS MONDAY, JUNE 1, 1987 Thank you and welcome to the White House.
 I'd like to thank you for being here.
-It is a pleasant coincidence that George C. Marshall Month, which we proclaim today, coincides with the upcoming Economic Summit.
-I'm certain that General Marshall would approve of my taking advantage of this opportunity to speak with you also about some of our goals and expectations for that important gathering.
+It is a pleasant coincidence that George C. Marshall Month, which we proclaim today, coincides with the welk's in Venice.
+Wenter in venice.

+Would approve of my taking advantage of this opportunity to speak with you also about some of our goals and expectations for that important gathering.
 First and foremost, today we gather to honor George C.

-Marshall, a gallant soldier, a visionary statesman, and an
+Marshall, a gallant soldier, a visionary statesman, and an American who set a standard of honor and accomplishment for all who have followed.